mitcho/hookpress/readme.txt

 == Frequently Asked Questions ==

-If you have a feature request or question, please use the <a href='http://wordpress.org/tags/hookpress'>HookPress support forum</a>.
+If you have a feature request or question, please use the [HookPress support forum](http://wordpress.org/tags/hookpress).

 = How does HookPress affect performance? =